-Today we'll look at Devon Energy Corporation (NYSE:DVN) and reflect on its potential as an investment.
+Today we'll evaluate Devon Energy Corporation (NYSE:DVN) to determine whether it could have potential as an investment idea.
 In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 So, How Do We Calculate ROCE?